raspberrypisig/WioTerminalStand/README.md

 # Wio Terminal Stand

-Want to make a stand for the Wio Terminal.
+Want to make a stand for the [Wio Terminal](https://wiki.seeedstudio.com/Wio-Terminal-Getting-Started/)

 Something like this: